Topological sheaves and spaces of distributions in the global case

 for arbitrary direct sums.
 Moreover if the modules $X_n$ are complete and $X_n\lra X_{n+1}$ are injective and $X_n$ has the subspace topology then,

 \end{remark}

-\subsection{Compactly generated modules, \ccg-modules and regular modules}
+\subsubsection{Compactly generated modules, \ccg-modules and regular modules}

-Given a topological module $M$, the set of w-compact submodules of $M$ is filtered, indeed given $H$ and $K$ w-compact submodules then the sum $H+K$ is also w-compact.
-We have a natural map $\limind K \lra M$ where the colimit is over all w-compact submodules of $M$.
+Given a topological module $M$, the set of $w$-compact submodules of $M$ is filtered, indeed given $H$ and $K$ $w$-compact submodules then $\overline{H+K}$ is also $w$-compact.
+We have a natural map $\limind K \lra M$ where the colimit is taken in the category of topological modules, over all $w$-compact submodules of $M$.
 We say that $M$ is compactly generated (for short cg-module) if the above map is an isomorphism.
 For many applications this hypothesis will be sufficient for us.
 Notice that we do not require $M$ to be complete.
-If there exists a sequence $K_n\subset K_{n+1}$ of w-compact submodules such that $M=\limind K_n$ then we say that $K_n$ is an \exhaustion of $M$ and that $M$ is compact countably generated module (for short \ccg-module) .
+If there exists a sequence $K_n\subset K_{n+1}$ of $w$-compact submodules such that $M=\limind K_n$ then we say that $K_n$ is an \exhaustion of $M$ and that $M$ is compact countably generated module (for short \ccg-module) .
 Some important difference among the two concept is explained in the following remark.